Oran-123/Cheap-Chopping-Chops/README.md

 ## Fonts

 I have used google fonts to select a font type that best supports the goals of the website, to provide users with cheap haircuts.
-For the main text I have selected [Comforta](https://fonts.google.com/specimen/Comfortaa) because the rounded edges portray a less serious, more fun, and approachable brand compared to a font with sharper edges such as [Cinzel](https://fonts.google.com/specimen/Cinzel).
-To make the headers and the navigation bar stand out form the text, I decided to use [Valera Round](https://fonts.google.com/specimen/Varela+Round).
+For the main text I have selected [Comfortaa](https://fonts.google.com/specimen/Comfortaa "Comfortaa") because the rounded edges portray a less serious, more fun, and approachable brand compared to a font with sharper edges such as [Cinzel](https://fonts.google.com/specimen/Cinzel "Cinzel").
+To make the headers and the navigation bar stand out form the text, I decided to use [Valera Round](https://fonts.google.com/specimen/Varela+Round "Valera Round").

 ## Images